 Evaluation Background: Closed-System Transfer Devices

 Here's background for our Evaluations of closed-system transfer devices, outlining the key considerations for making wise purchasing decisions.
 Learn how the technology is used and what factors we test for.
-Also review our latest product ratings and ECRI Institute's data describing hospitals' interest in each vendor.
+Also review our latest product ratings and ECRI's data describing hospitals' interest in each vendor.

 Closed-system transfer devices (CSTDs) are adapters that connect two medication vessels—vials, syringes, or IV bags—to allow hazardous drugs (HDs) to be transferred between the vessels without leakage.
 They are used to minimize personnel environmental exposure to HDs from the time the drugs are compounded in the pharmacy to the time they are administered to the patient.